Lymphatic system: Lymphatic vessels

 The lymphatic vessels, also called lymph vessels, are thin-walled vessels that conduct lymph between different parts of the body.
-They include the tubular vessels of the lymph capillaries, and the larger collecting vessels–the right lymphatic duct and the thoracic duct (the left lymphatic duct).
+They include the tubular vessels of the lymph capillaries, and the larger collecting vessels – the right lymphatic duct and the thoracic duct (the left lymphatic duct).
 The lymph capillaries are mainly responsible for the absorption of interstitial fluid from the tissues, while lymph vessels propel the absorbed fluid forward into the larger collecting ducts, where it ultimately returns to the bloodstream via one of the subclavian veins.

 The tissues of the lymphatic system are responsible for maintaining the balance of the body fluids.
-Its network of capillaries and collecting lymphatic vessels work to efficiently drain and transport extravasated fluid, along with proteins and antigens, back to the circulatory system.
+Its network of capillaries and collecting lymphatic vessels efficiently drain and transport extravasated fluid, along with proteins and antigens, back to the circulatory system.
 Numerous intraluminal valves in the vessels ensure a unidirectional flow of lymph without reflux.
 Two valve systems, a primary and a secondary valve system, are used to achieve this unidirectional flow.
 The capillaries are blind-ended, and the valves at the ends of capillaries use specialised junctions together with anchoring filaments to allow a unidirectional flow to the primary vessels.
-The collecting lymphatics, however, act to propel the lymph by the combined actions of the intraluminal valves and lymphatic muscle cells.
+When interstitial fluid increases, it causes swelling that stretches collagen fibers anchored to adjacent connective tissue, opening the unidirectional valves at the ends of these capillaries and facilitating the entry and subsequent drainage of excess lymph fluid.
+The collecting lymphatics, however, propel the lymph by the combined actions of the intraluminal valves and lymphatic muscle cells.

 Development

 Lymphatic tissues begin to develop by the end of the fifth week of embryonic development.
 Lymphatic vessels develop from lymph sacs that arise from developing veins, which are derived from mesoderm.
 The first lymph sacs to appear are the paired jugular lymph sacs at the junction of the internal jugular and subclavian veins.
 From the jugular lymph sacs, lymphatic capillary plexuses spread to the thorax, upper limbs, neck, and head.
 Some of the plexuses enlarge and form lymphatic vessels in their respective regions.
 Each jugular lymph sac retains at least one connection with its jugular vein, the left one developing into the superior portion of the thoracic duct.
 The spleen develops from mesenchymal cells between layers of the dorsal mesentery of the stomach.
 The thymus arises as an outgrowth of the third pharyngeal pouch.